A chicken pathia or patia is a spicy, sweet & sour curry that has origins in Persia but it is now a favourite in British Indian restaurants.

 I got the idea from a British Indian curry called chicken chasni, a dish that hails from Glasgow with a similar sweet vibe.

-I almost always sprinkle this with extra chopped chilli peppers.
+I almost always sprinkle my chicken pathia with some extra chopped chilli peppers and some fresh coriander leaves.

 I like that raw chilli heat alongside the thick sweet and sour sauce.
 It also means you can increase or decrease the heat for those less in love with chilli heat!

-However, the thick almost sticky sauce lends itself to be thinner flatbread like chapati or roti.
+However, the thick almost sticky sauce lends itself to a thinner flatbread like chapati or roti.

 Chicken Pathia Curry Recipe